Real Estate Fund

 Down Capture Ratio is a measure of the manager’s performance in down markets relative to the market itself.
 A value of 90 suggests the manager’s loss is only nine tenths of the market’s loss.
 The Downside Capture Ratio is calculated by dividing the return of the manager during the down periods by the return of the market during the same periods.

-For Institutional Class, Class A, Class C, Class R6, and Class R3 total (net) expense represents, and for Trust Class gross expense represents, the total annual operating expenses that shareholders pay (after the effect of fee waivers and/or expense reimbursement).
-The Manager contractually caps certain expenses of the Fund (excluding interest, taxes, brokerage commissions, acquired fund fees and expenses, dividend and interest expenses relating to short sales, and extraordinary expenses, if any; consequently, total (net) expenses may exceed the contractual cap) through 8/31/2023 for Class A at 1.21%, Class C at 1.96%, Class R3 at 1.46%, Class R6 at 0.75%, Institutional Class at 0.85% and Trust Class at 1.50% (each as a % of average net assets).
+For Institutional Class, Class A, Class C, Class R6, and Class R3 net expense ratio represents, and for Trust Class gross expense ratio represents, the total annual operating expenses that shareholders pay (after the effect of fee waivers and/or expense reimbursement, if any).
+The Manager contractually undertaken to waive and/or reimburse certain fees and expenses of the Fund so that the total annual operating expenses are capped (excluding interest, taxes, brokerage commissions, acquired fund fees and expenses, dividend and interest expenses relating to short sales, and extraordinary expenses, if any; consequently, total (net) expenses may exceed the contractual cap) through 8/31/2025 for Class A at 1.21%, Class C at 1.96%, Class R3 at 1.46%, Class R6 at 0.75%, Institutional Class at 0.85% and Trust Class at 1.50% (each as a % of average net assets).
 Absent such arrangements, which cannot be changed without Board approval, the returns may have been lower.
-Information as of the most recent prospectuses dated December 13, 2019, as amended.
+Information as of the most recent prospectuses dated December 17, 2021, as amended and supplemented.

 A fund’s 30-day SEC Yield is similar to a yield to maturity for the entire portfolio.
 The formula is designated by the Securities and Exchange Commission (SEC).
 This standardized mandatory calculation is more frequently associated with bond funds.
 Past performance is no guarantee of future results.
 Absent any expense cap arrangement noted above, the SEC Yields may have been lower.
-A negative 30-Day SEC yield results when a Fund’s accrued expenses exceed its income for the relevant period.
-Please note, in such instances the 30-Day SEC yield may not equal the Fund’s actual rate of income earned and distributed by the fund and therefore, a per share distribution may still be paid to shareholders.
-The unsubsidized 30-day SEC yields for Class A, Class C, Class R6, Class R3, Institutional Class and Trust Class are 1.49%, 0.67%, 1.99%, 1.19%, 1.88% and 1.48%, respectively.
+A negative 30-Day SEC Yield results when a fund’s accrued expenses exceed its income for the relevant period.
+Please note, in such instances the 30-Day SEC Yield may not equal the fund’s actual rate of income earned and distributed by the fund and therefore, a per share distribution may still be paid to shareholders.
+The unsubsidized 30-day SEC Yields for Class A, Class C, Class E, Class R6, Class R3, Institutional Class and Trust Class are 1.43%, 0.73%, 2.67%, 1.87%, 1.20%, 1.78% and 1.44% respectively.

 Top 10 Holdings